Kaobara/TeaStainStudiosUnityProject/README.md

 Delivery mode is the standard mode where the players are able to enter levels in which they need to find the package and then deliver it to a destination as fast as they can.
 Clearing a level awards the player (and Chiki) a bronze medal for the level.
 In order to achieve silver medals and gold medals, players will need to utilise their proficiency in gameplay mechanics and knowledge of the level in order to deliver the package and complete the level within a shorter duration of time.
 After all, customers always want their packages to be delivered quickly.

 Exploration mode is an alternative mode which is offered to players which are concerned with just generating a random level in which they can just navigate around and explore in, without concern of package deliveries.
 Of course, exploration mode also allows players to experiment and train their gameplay mechanics for package deliveries.

+### UI Design
+Focusing on the theme of simplicity, Chiki’s Delivery Service provides the players simplistic and modern-looking UIs to interact with.
+All of the UI utilises white text on black translucent backgrounds.
+The simple color scheme was chosen in order to prevent imposing eye fatigue on the players.

+Furthermore, a minimap and goal distance indicator have also been provided to the user as part of the gameplay experience.
+This helps the player navigate around the levels more easily in order to complete them, providing them with a smoother and more enjoyable gameplay experience instead of deliberately imposing unnecessary frustration for players in searching for the goals around the level themselves, especially on initial playthroughs.

 ### Gameplay Design
 As highlighted in an earlier section, the theme of Chiki’s Delivery Service is simplicity.
 Undoubtedly, the theme dictated many of the gameplay design decisions taken.